Three house plants

 • Form relationships.
 Try to develop a positive relationship with your supplier.
 A good relationship with your supplier could lead to better deals in the long term.

 • Understand seasonality.
 Consider what kind of plants will be in stock with different suppliers at certain times of the year.
-You may need to move from one supplier to the next throughout the year.
+You may need to change from one supplier to another throughout the year.

 • Have multiple suppliers.
 If you only have one supplier and something goes wrong with their products, you'll be in serious trouble.
 Sourcing from multiple suppliers ensures you always have a backup and are able to access a wider range of products.